 }

-1 Implement the OperationCompletionListener interface in addition to the BuildService interface.
+1 Implement the OperationCompletionListener interface and the BuildService interface.

 2 Check if the finish event is a TaskFinishEvent.